Blu Cantrell: 2005–present

 In 2005, following the formation of the joint venture of BMG and Sony Music Entertainment, Arista merged with J Records and began operating under the newly formed RCA Music Group.
 At about the same time, Cantrell's recording deal was up for renewal and though she was in a position to re-sign with the label, the singer chose to leave the company following the resignation of her mentor L.A.
 Reid.
-The following years, she toured intensively as a free agent.
-In 2007, Cantrell starred alongside LisaRaye and Kenya Moore in the musical stage play Gossip, Lies and Secrets which ran from September until November 2007.
-The following year, she appeared in NBC's Celebrity Circus.
-Cantrell became the first celebrity to be eliminated from the show in the season's second week.
+She then toured intensively as a free agent.
+Cantrell also starred alongside LisaRaye and Kenya Moore in the musical stage play Gossip, Lies and Secrets which ran from September until November in 2007.
+The following year, she appeared in NBC's Celebrity Circus, becoming the first celebrity to be eliminated from the show in the season's second week.

 In 2013, Cantrell confirmed that she was working independently on her third studio album.
 In December 2016, she told Fuse that she was still working on a new album.

 Despite the lack of US success after her one big hit, Cantrell continues to perform in Australia and Europe.